gagansuie/sparse/README.md

 ## FFI and integration surface (C/C++/Python)

-10pak exposes a small C ABI so other languages can call the Rust core without knowing Rust:
+tenpak exposes a small C ABI so other languages can call the Rust core without knowing Rust:

 - **Compression entrypoint:**